Crawfordsville, Indiana: 21st century

 In 2005, the Crawfordsville District Public Library moved into a new building across the street from the city's Carnegie library.
 The library retained ownership of the old building and re-opened it as the Carnegie Museum of Montgomery County in 2007.

 On May 8, 2007, approximately a quarter-block of historic buildings in the 100 block of South Washington Street was burned in a major fire.
 A woman in one of the buildings reported the fire.
 One person, Leslie Eric Largent, died in the fire.
 The fire was covered by the press statewide.
 Two buildings, built circa 1882, were completely destroyed: one housed the Silver Dollar Bar (formerly Tommy Kummings' Silver Dollar Tavern); the other contained the New York Shoe Repair and Bargain Center at the corner of Pike and Washington streets.
 Above the shoe store were several apartments where residents were sleeping.
 On May 22, the fire was ruled to have been an act of arson.

 In 2015, Crawfordsville won a Stellar Community grant from Indiana Office of Community & Rural Affairs.

 On May 17, 2018, a new clock tower built by Kentucky-based Campbellsville Industries was put into place on the courthouse's original clock tower base.
 The original clock tower had been taken down in 1941 due to structural concerns.
 The clock tower was made possible by the Montgomery County Courthouse Clock Tower Committee and its fundraising efforts spanning more than twenty years.
 The clock tower was dedicated on June 17, and the bells and chimes were sounded for the first time.

 National Register of Historic Places

 As of 2016, Crawfordsville has twelve properties listed on the National Register of Historic Places.
 Three of the properties are currently museums: Gen. Lew Wallace Study, Henry S. Lane House, and Montgomery County Jail and Sheriff's Residence.
 Two of the properties are historic districts: Crawfordsville Commercial Historic District, and Elston Grove Historic District.
 Two listings are active churches: Bethel AME Church of Crawfordsville, and Saint John's Episcopal Church.
-The others properties are currently used as a law office (Otto Schlemmer Building), senior apartments and recreation center (Crawfordsville High School), a private residence (McClelland-Layne House), the headquarters of the local Daughters of the American Revolution chapter (Col. Isaac C. Elston House), and a former hospital renovated for senior apartments Culver Union Hospital.
+The other properties are currently used as a law office (Otto Schlemmer Building), senior apartments and recreation center (Crawfordsville High School), a private residence (McClelland-Layne House), the headquarters of the local Daughters of the American Revolution chapter (Col. Isaac C. Elston House), and a former hospital renovated for senior apartments Culver Union Hospital.